-Transdisciplinary Ph.D. program joint between Bouvé College of Health Science and College of Computer and Information Science combining, health, computer science, and design
+Transdisciplinary Ph.D. program joint between Bouvé College of Health Science and Khoury College of Computer and Information Science combining, behavioral science, computer science, and design

 Continuing my doctoral work leveraging innovative technology for psychological and neuroscience research, I am working to further develop, validate, and disseminate tools and methods to enable the use of interpersonal physiological synchrony measures by researchers conducting both basic and translational research into social and affective functioning in ASD.